Albania | (back to top)

 Colombia | (back to top)

-Paulo J Murillo-Sandoval was born in Cali (Salsa World Capital) in Colombia.
-Cali has a rich history and diverse ethnic and cultural backgrounds.
+Paulo J. Murillo-Sandoval was born in Cali (Salsa World Capital) in Colombia.
 Being surrounded by this unique and amusing environment, drove him to challenge himself both personally and professionally and to set a life path.
-Paulo obtained a bachelor in Topographic Engineering.
-Afterwards, he worked at Colombian Sugarcane Research Center monitoring sugarcane crops using satellite images and, during Winter 2015, he came to OSU to start his masters studies at the College of Forestry.
+Paulo obtained a Bachelor in Topographic Engineering.
+Afterwards, he worked at Colombian Sugarcane Research Center monitoring sugarcane crops using satellite images.
 He loves working with spatial-data, satellite imagery and aerial images taken by drones for the observation of land covers, which are very important tools to identify land-uses changes.
-In addition to his academic background, Paulo also loves dancing and teaching salsa, listening to music and playing soccer.
-He deeply appreciates the opportunity to be part of ICSP and looks forward to share his thoughts and skills with OSU and Corvallis.
+In addition to his academic background, Paulo also loves dancing, teaching salsa, listening to music and playing soccer.
+He deeply appreciates the opportunity to be part of ICSP and looks forward to sharing his thoughts and skills with OSU and Corvallis.

 Congo | (back to top)